The Illinois Early Learning Project currently publishes three blogs on issues related to the education and care of young children:

-We are introducing two new blogs: Teaching and Parenting Young Children with Special Needs and Teaching and Parenting Young English Language Learners.
+- Teaching and Parenting Young Children with Special Needs

-Another trend is the increasing population of children entering child care or preschool who speak a home language other than English.
-Our Teaching and Parenting Young English Language Learners blog is intended to help parents and teachers support these children as they learn English and their home languages.
+An increasing population of children entering child care or preschool who speak a home language other than English.
+This blog is intended to help parents and teachers support these children as they learn English and their home languages.
 We will be inviting specialists in the state to write or co-write blog entries with IEL staff.
-We hope visitors will comment on blog entries, ask questions, or suggest topics for future entries by emailing email@example.com.
+New blog entries are added during odd-numbered months.

 The opinions, resources, and referrals provided on the IEL Web site are intended for informational purposes only and are not intended to take the place of medical or legal advice, or of other appropriate services.
 We encourage you to seek direct local assistance from a qualified professional if necessary before taking action.